 If you're using CallRail or Paycall for call tracking, integrate them with Able CDP to attribute offline conversions to phone calls.

-Ensure that your call tracking provider is set up to capture the Google Analytics Client Id and associate it with the unique trackable phone number displayed on your website using dynamic number insertion (DNI) technology.
+Ensure that your call tracking provider is set up to capture the Google Analytics Client ID and associate it with the unique trackable phone number displayed on your website using dynamic number insertion (DNI) technology.

 In Able, press 'Add Service Integration' and select the integration you're interested in to see the instructions: